-I am a Professor in the Faculty of Life Sciences at the University of Manchester.
+I am a Professor in the Faculty of Biology, Medicine and Health at the University of Manchester.
 My scientific career has taken me from a PhD in Biochemistry at UCL, London, via the European Molecular Biology Laboratory, back to Manchester in the UK where I undertook a Wellcome Trust fellowship, before gaining a Lectureship in 1998.
 My research covers themes in computational and systems biology and bioinformatics.
 My research applies computational approaches to the study of biological systems and molecules, and my particular areas of interests are detailed below, broadly in the areas of protein and genome bioinformatics including quantitative proteomics, regulation of gene expression (and particularly translation from mRNA to protein), and general bioinformatics.

 Applied Quantitative Mass Spectrometry-based Proteomics

 Proteomics seeks to characterise the proteins produced in a cell or tissue, exploiting sequenced genomes to identify proteins, usually via mass spectrometry.
 Bioinformatics plays an important role in this process by bridging the gap between the experimental data (mass spectra) and the databases of protein sequences, to identify (and ideally quantify) proteins via their constituent peptides.
 We have developed algorithms for this purpose, to improve protein/peptide identification and associated statistics.
 Alongside this work, we are closely involved in the efforts to develop data standards and databases to store and mine all the data emanating from proteomics experiments.
-Currently we are interested in quantifying the proteome of a whole organism, yeast, to understand how protein levels vary between different genes - some mRNA:protein ratios are < 10, others are > 250,000.
-A second major project (a sLoLa funded by the BBSRC) is just starting, seeking to quantify the developmental proteome of the fruit fly, Drosophila, with colleagues in Cambridge and UCL.
+We are interested in quantifying the proteomes of whole organisms, including yeast, to understand how protein levels vary between different genes - some mRNA:protein ratios are < 10, others are > 250,000.
+A second major project (a sLoLa funded by the BBSRC) is seeking to quantify the developmental proteome of the fruit fly, Drosophila, with colleagues in Cambridge and UCL.
 All of the projects require bionformatic tools both to process the data and derive accurate estimates, as well as tools to analyse the data and look for patterns and trends and improve our understanding of these fundamental processes.

 Genome and Transcriptome Sequence Analysis, including Proteogenomics